saarasat/mariokart-stats/README.md

 # Mario Kart Statistics

 Done for the database -course in spring 2019.
 Includes a database for controlling player, winner and race statistics in Mario Kart 64.
-Check user stories for more detailed information.
+Check user stories and database schema for more detailed information.

 [Database schema](https://github.com/saarasat/mariokart-stats/blob/master/documentation/Database%20schema.md)